laravel/lumen-docs/errors.md

 #### Error Detail

-The amount of error detail your application displays through the browser is controlled by the `APP_DEBUG` configuration option in your `.env` configuration file.
+The amount of error detail your application displays through the browser is controlled by the `APP_DEBUG` configuration option in your `.env` file.

 For local development, you should set the `APP_DEBUG` environment variable to `true`.
 In your production environment, this value should always be `false`.

+#### Custom Monolog Configuration

+If you would like to have complete control over how Monolog is configured for your application, you may use the application's `configureMonologUsing` method.
+You should place a call to this method in your `bootstrap/app.php` file:

+    $app->configureMonologUsing(function($monolog) {
+        $monolog->pushHandler(...);
+    });

+    return $app;

 <a name="the-exception-handler"></a>
 ## The Exception Handler